A timeline of the Menendez brothers’ double-murder case

-LOS ANGELES (AP) — After serving nearly 30 years in prison for killing their parents, the Menendez brothers will plead their case in front of a panel of California state parole board commissioners starting Thursday.
+LOS ANGELES (AP) — Erik Menendez was denied parole Thursday after serving decades in prison for killing his parents.
+Lyle Menendez, his brother, will be next to get a chance to plead his case in front of a panel of California state parole board commissioners.

-Erik and Lyle Menendez were sentenced in 1996 to life in prison for fatally shooting their father, Jose Menendez, and mother, Kitty Menendez, in their Beverly Hills mansion in August 1989.
+The brothers were sentenced in 1996 to life in prison for fatally shooting Jose and Kitty Menendez in their Beverly Hills mansion in August 1989.
 They were 18 and 21 at the time.

-For years after their convictions, the brothers filed petitions for appeals of their cases that were denied.
-But the brothers became eligible for parole after a Los Angeles judge in May reduced their sentences from life in prison without the possibility of parole to 50 years to life, marking the closest they’ve been to freedom since their convictions.
+For years they filed petitions for appeals that were denied.
+But they became eligible for parole after a Los Angeles judge reduced their sentences from life without the possibility of parole to 50 years to life in May, marking the closest they have come to freedom since their convictions.

-Even if the board grants their parole, it could still be months before the brothers walk free — if at all.
-If the board grants each brother’s parole, the chief legal counsel has 120 days to review the case.
-Then, Democratic Gov. Gavin Newsom has 30 days to affirm or deny the parole.

 Here’s a look at their case over the last three decades: